mitselek/touch-tone/docs/hardware-requirements.md

 For core processing and connectivity, the report suggests using either an ESP32 or Arduino microcontroller paired with a 4G module, with integrated boards like the Waveshare ESP32-S3 SIM7670G or Makerfabs ESP32S3 4G LTE CAT1 A7670X identified as strong candidates due to their combined processing and cellular capabilities.

-Additional required components include a movement sensor (combining accelerometer, gyroscope, and magnetometer) for gesture-based interaction and drop detection, power management systems to handle mains power and battery backup, and tactile feedback via a vibration module.
+Additional required components include buttons with distinct tactile features for call control and answering, power management systems to handle mains power and battery backup, and tactile feedback via a vibration module.
 The device is designed as an always-on, stationary unit with intelligent power management to maximize battery life during power outages.

 ## Battery
 - Integrated protection circuits (BMS or PCM)